Which Private Search Engine Should You Pick - The Short Answer

 3. Brave Search

-• Uses its own web index
+• Uses its own web index, independent of other engines

-• Tight integration with the Brave browser
+• "Goggles" feature for applying custom filters; tight integration with the Brave browser

 4. Searx / SearXNG